Wigner crystallization in Bernal bilayer graphene: Conclusions and comments on experiments

+It is important to note that the orbitally-polarized state we discuss here is distinct from the quantum anomalous Hall crystal, and indeed the ``Einstein phonon" approximation we employ is incapable of reproducing phases with nontrivial Chern number.
+In this sense one can think of the phase diagram of the WC state as generally being characterized by two distinct quantities: the orbital angular momentum $\ell$ and the Chern number $C$.
+A full phase diagram of the WC remains to be explored, although some preliminary work has been presented in Ref.~\cite{dong2024stability, Dong2024anomalous, soejima2025lambda}.
+(Within the model studied in Ref.~\cite{soejima2025lambda}, the analog of our $\ell \neq 0$ phase is dubbed the ``halo WC" phase).

-\acknowledgments My thanks for this work go primarily to Leonid Levitov, whose ideas and suggestions were instrumental in shaping this project.
-The authors are grateful to Zachariah Addison, Zhiyu Dong, Liang Fu, Aaron Hui, Kyle Kawagoe, Steve Kivelson, and Jairo Velasco for useful discussions.
+\acknowledgments We gratefully acknowledge Leonid Levitov for his collaboration on the companion paper, Ref.~\cite{joy2025chiral}.
+The authors are grateful also to Zachariah Addison, Zhiyu Dong, Liang Fu, Aaron Hui, Kyle Kawagoe, Steve Kivelson, T.~Senthil, Tomohiro Soejima, and Jairo Velasco for useful discussions.
 This work was supported by the NSF under Grant No.~DMR-2045742.

 \onecolumngrid